Kenilworth Homestead: History

 The Kenilworth Station was taken up in 1850 by Joseph Smith.
 A substantial timber residence was constructed on the station in about 1865 by a later and longtime owner, Isaac Moore.
 The Rowe family purchased the property in 1925 and have retained Kenilworth since then.
 During their ownership the focus of the former pastoral property has become tourist oriented.

 The area of the original Kenilworth Station, along with a vast area in the Wide Bay district was initially inspected by Dr Stephen Simpson, the Commissioner of Crown Lands and Reverend Stephen Eiper in 1843.
 Eiper was determining the suitability of the area for establishing a German settlement, and Simpson was investigating a crime.
-Joining the pair on this early exploration was Richard Joseph Smith, a soldier who later became the original leasee of what was to become Kenilworth Station.
+Joining the pair on this early exploration was Richard Joseph Smith, a soldier who later became the original lessee of what was to become Kenilworth Station.
 The area was opened up for leasing in 1850, prior to which depasturing licenses were issued each year.
 Smith applied for a five-year lease of 22,000 acre on the east bank of the Mary River on 18 August 1850 on which to run about 640 cattle.
 On the following day Smith tendered for another 18,000 acre run, known as North Kenilworth and adjoining the northern boundary of the Kenilworth Run.
 Smith's tender for both runs was officially accepted on 30 April 1855 following a Commissioner's report of the area, although presumably Smith was occupying the land prior to this.

 Smith retained Kenilworth Station for several years before transferring the lease to Charles Frederick Parkinson and Colin Fraser, who are believed to have been managing the station already.
 Parkinson and Fraser were, like Smith, ex-military and it was Parkinson or his wife who is thought to have named the run in memory of the Walter Scott novel Kenilworth.
 Parkinson and Fraser transferred the run to Ipswich merchant, Walter Gray in July 1860.
 Gray died shortly after acquiring Kenilworth and the property was transferred to Isaac Moore in 1863 who owned it for many years and is believed to be responsible for the construction of the early homestead.